Christmas can be a wonderful time, but can be stressful. Find out tips to keep your Christmas Budget in check and avoid these budget busters!

 Most stores offer free shipping with pretty minimal purchases starting around this time of year, and almost all stores allow you to pick up in store for free as well – and many are still offering curbside pickup this year.
 With shipping costing easily $6 – $10, you could blow your budget with a few unexpected purchases.

 In our house my kids love their stockings, but I work really hard to keep the cost of stocking stuffers to a minimum.

-Here is a HUGE list of 101 Stocking Stuffer Ideas that are very inexpensive (about half of them are under $1)!
+Here is a HUGE list of 101 Stocking Stuffer Ideas that are very inexpensive (MANY of them are even under $1)!

 3. Gifts to just fill under the tree.

 My kids typically ask for a few big (and a few small) items each year.

 But oh so often, I'm tempted to buy them extra things just so they have more to open under the tree.

 Consider giving them the few things they really want, and then letting it go.